 | Job-linked purchase order software | Zigaflow | Quote-based or workflow-based plans | Stronger fit when supplier orders are tied to projects or jobs |

-The best purchase order software for a small business depends on which part of that loop is broken.
+The best purchase order software for your team depends on which part of that loop is broken.

 If you only need a document, a simple PO maker is enough.
 If you need job-to-supplier order tracking, an order-management tool may work.
 If you need approvals, budgets, and spend control, a mid-market procurement suite fits.
 If you need the system to decide what to order, send it, read the supplier reply, update inventory, and push the bill to accounting, you need a closed-loop procurement platform.